 At what point does fiction become a reality, and where does privacy start and stop?
-In an online world of clickbait content, personal blogs and viral videos, this question has never been more challenging to answer.
-Our lives now embedded in the viral world of social media and its strange mix of fantasy vs reality.
-While at the same time, social media influencers bathe in advertising revenue, product placement and staged reality.
-Each fame-hungry individual striving for subscribers, likes and follows as they cling onto their brief slice of fame.
-Over the past year, several horrors and thrillers have reflected this new virtual reality of human existence.
-For example, Don’t Click intelligently explored the online world of violent porn.
-And Don’t Look Back took square aim at the public obsession with filming emergencies and tragedies.
+This question has never been more challenging in an online world of clickbait, blogs and viral videos.
+Our lives are now embedded in the viral world of social media and its strange mix of fantasy vs reality, with social media influencers bathing us in product placements and staged reality.
+Over the past year, several horrors and thrillers have attempted to reflect this new world, from Don’t Click to Don’t Look Back.
 However, few films have reflected the psychotic need for fame like Spree.

-Kurt (Joe Keery) has spent his entire life online.
-His video channel KurtsWorld96 a diary of his ambitions to make it big as a social-media celebrity.
-However, Kurt has a problem; his site only has a handful of subscribers.
-His years of dedication in posting new videos achieving little in creating the fame he desires.
-While at the same time, a kid he used to babysit has thousands of followers, product tie-ins and fans.
-However, Kurt has no plans to leave his channel behind; in fact, he has a new idea to increase his fame overnight.
-A strategy built around his job as a spree driver.
-And whether they like it or not, it’s his passengers who will become the clickbait he desires, in a deadly live stream—his place and purpose online defined by a psychotic, and darkly humourous need for attention.
+Kurt (Joe Keery) has spent his entire life online; his video channel KurtsWorld96 a diary of his ambition to make it big as a social-media celebrity.
+However, Kurt has a problem, his site only has a handful of subscribers, and his dedication has achieved little in creating the fame he desires.
+Meanwhile, a kid he used to babysit has thousands of followers, product tie-ins and fans.
+But Kurt is not about to give up or walk away; he has a new idea to increase his fame overnight, using his job as a spree driver as clickbait.

-Spree is a wildly creative horror/comedy bathed in deliciously dark social satire.
-It’s 93-minute runtime embedded in a mission to be both audacious and bold.
-While at the same time, poking and prodding at the boundaries of the classic serial killer story.
-With a narrative that unpicks the madness of the social media world surrounding us, while also reflecting the moral turpitude of instant fame.
-That said, the very fact that Spree pushes the boundaries of horror/comedy will undoubtedly create a marmite effect in its popularity; with some viewers feeling nothing but disgust at the actions and motivations of Kurt.
-While in contrast, others will revel in the movies ability to dissect an online world that is, in its self, often psychotic.
+Spree is a wildly creative horror/comedy bathed in deliciously dark social satire; its 93-minute runtime full of bold comedy and horror.
+Here Spree pokes and prods at the classic serial killer story while unpicking the utter madness of our social media obsessed world.
+However, the fact that Spree pushes the boundaries of horror/comedy will undoubtedly create a marmite effect in its popularity, with some feeling nothing but disgust for Kurt.
+In contrast, others will celebrate the film’s ability to dissect the madness of our online world.

-Filmed entirely on phones and dash cams, Spree feels like a 93-minute live stream you can’t stop watching.
-And it is here where Spree pays homage to the darker work of the fantastic Michael Haneke.
-With director Eugene Kotlyarenko ensuring the viewer is partly accountable for the murderous rampage that ensues, as we casually consume Kurt’s journey.
-Our need for entertainment, laughter and excitement encouraging Kirk’s actions.
-And maybe it is here where Spree’s message truly resonates, after all, clickbait, likes and instant fame do not exist without us.
-And murderers do not achieve immortality without our desire to revisit their actions continually.
-The internet, social media and the people it creates mere reflections of the world we choose to make.
+Filmed entirely on phones and dash cams, Spree feels like a 93-minute live stream you can’t turn off as it pays homage to the darker work of Michael Haneke.
+Here director Eugene Kotlyarenko ensures the viewer is partly accountable for the murderous rampage that ensues as we casually consume Kurt’s media output – our need for entertainment encouraging Kirk’s actions.
+It’s here that Spree’s message truly resonates; after all, clickbait, likes, toxic behaviour and trolls do not exist without us, and murderers do not achieve immortality without our desire to revisit their actions continually.

 Director: Eugene Kotlyarenko